 a component of SAS software that reads from or writes to a file.
-Each engine enables SAS to access files that are in a particular format.
+Each engine enables SAS to access files that are in a particular file format.
+There are several types of engines.
 See also interface view engine.

 exclusive file control